W0871810/KAPPA_SANDALS/KAPPA_SANDALS/README.txt

 Researched on how to bold text and change background page color 11:40 finalized About Page
 11:45 Need to update About Page
+2025-02-20
+20:26
+Checking about the issues with the application but the application is still not completed:( 2025-02-20
+21:30
+Sharing the file link of github on the blackboard.